 How to Assemble using Velvet

-What the heck is Genome Assembly?
+What is Genome Assembly?

 Genome assembly is the process of constructing long contiguous sequences from shorter sequences.
 Think of this problem at a genomic scale.
 Same approach, just a lot more data.

-What the heck is Velvet?
+What is Velvet?

 Velvet is a genome assembler that uses a de Bruijn graph to generate contigs.
 If you are interested in reading the paper describing how Velvet works, feel free to read Velvet: Algorithms for de novo short read assembly using de Bruijn graphs.